code-by-jin/In-Band-Network-Telemetry/README.md

 # SR-P4
-The objective of this repository is to implement Source Routing and In-Band Network Telemetry.
-Sepcifically, the host guides each switch in the network to send the packet to a specific port and track the status of the switch that every packet travels through.
+The objective of this repository is to implement In-Band Network Telemetry.
+Once the end host receive the packet, it will deparse the packet and send the INT information back to the sender.
+The sender can adjust flow rate based on the INT information.

 # Requirement
-The program can be executed in the same path as https://github.com/p4lang/tutorials/tree/master/exercises/source_routing.
+The program can be executed in the same path as https://github.com/p4lang/tutorials/tree/master/exercises/source\_routing.

-1.After compiling p4 file, in another terminal, run ```cd ring-topo``` and then run ```python controller.py```;
+1.After compiling p4 file, in another terminal, run ```cd triangle-topo``` and then run ```python controller.py```;

-2.The only difference is that In h1's xterm, to send a message from the client, run ```./send.py 10.0.2.2 "P4 is good"```.
+2.In h2's terminal, run ```python receive.py```

+3.In h1's terminal, run ```python send.py 10.0.2.2 100``` to send 100 packets to h2

 # Acknowledgement
 Thanks for the help from the P4 community, especially from Tu Dang and Xin Zhe.